 Instructors (Day 4 and 5)

 The Digital Archives summer school is directed at staff members of film-related archives and all persons who would like to enhance their knowledge and skills related to digital film archives.
-The course will be held in English.

 Participants are asked to register online using our application form.
 Spots are limited and will be awarded based on registration date after assessment of the application and receipt of the participation fee.
-FIAF offers two scholarships covering the participation fee.
-Please mention in the registration form if you want to apply for a scholarship and give us your motivation.
-Application deadline for the FIAF scholarships is 15 May 2021.

 The "Digital Archives" summer school is an event organised by the Film University Babelsberg (Filmuni Summer School) in cooperation with FIAF Cataloguing & Documentation Commission and the Deutsche Kinemathek Berlin.
 The concept was developed by Dr. Adelheid Heftberger, Jürgen Keiper and Prof. Dr. Chris Wahl from an initial idea by Adelheid Heftberger.